-Subsequent to awards, tenancy, real estate purchase prices, the number of units, and the scope of work cannot change.
+Subsequent to awards, tenancy, real estate purchase prices, and the scope of work cannot change, and the number of units may not be reduced.
 DCA must approve the proposed construction budget if increasing by more than 10% from the Application.
 The UA utilized may not change until eighteen months after placing in service.

 The final completed property shall meet all requirements of this QAP, and all promises made in the submitted Application.
-The failure to receive points in a category does not release an Applicant from obligations undertaken in the Application.
+Any change after award will not be accepted if the change would have reduced Application score.
+The failure to receive points in a category does not release an Applicant from obligations undertaken in the Application, unless otherwise specified by DCA.